Drs. Tom and Jean Meyer

 The Technical and Patient Care Team at Mountain View Veterinary Hospital are dedicated to providing exceptional veterinary care and treatment for your pet.
 We are able to provide a high level of service to our clients and patients due to the professional commitment from these individuals.

 A Licensed Veterinary Technician (LVT) attends two years of accredited college education in earning their degree.
 They must then pass a state licensure exam before they are licensed as an LVT.
 They are requested to stay current by attending continuing education courses on a regular basis.
 They are qualified to handle many veterinary procedures as well as answer questions and provide veterinary advice.
-We are pleased to have Barb, Callie Jo, Callie, Theresa, and Annette offering care to your pets as Licensed Veterinary Technicians.
+We are pleased to have Theresa, Callie, and Annette offering care to your pets as Licensed Veterinary Technicians.

 Our Patient Care Team includes those who assist our veterinarians and technicians in many procedures.
 They are an integral part of the health care team and receive their training on the job as well as by attending seminars and online courses.
 They are also responsible for the comfort and care of the hospitalized patients and pets that are boarding.
 Hospital cleanliness and maintenance is a high priority for them.
-Lesa, Shannon, Ellen, Kim, Sarah, Laurel, Jacque, and Alyshia are here to pamper your pet.
+Kim, Alisa, Athiena, Jacque, Samantha, Shannon, and Caitlyn are here to pamper your pet.